cvburgess/cvburgess.com/lead-with-joy/posts/standup.md

 Many companies have a "cameras on" culture, but standup is _your thing_ and you can give everyone a little grace (and a lot less hesitation) when joining the call if you go audio-only.

-Also, this goes without saying, but makes sure you send out a calendar invite with a link to join the call.
-No one wants to enter a passcode or go on a quest to find the room.
+Perhaps this goes without saying, but makes sure you send out a calendar invite with a link to join the call.
+No one wants to enter a passcode or go on a mythic quest to find the room.

 ## Make it your own